 Click here to view pictures from the rehearsal and performance!

 Fact 1 - During 2015, the choir raised £7,400.75 for charities and good causes, beating the 2014 total by £2,500.
 The total raised over the last 18 years is £130,000!

 Fact 2 - The choir has its roots in the church so is often perceived as a church choir but it is very much a community choir.

-We are a not-for-profit performing arts charitable organization serving the Littlehampton and surrounding areas.
-Being a community choir;-
+We are a not-for-profit performing arts charitable organisation serving the Littlehampton and surrounding areas.
+Being a community choir:-

 Number of Visitors: